-Northland Regional Council’s Climate Action, Education, and Te Tiriti Partnerships teams joined forces for a one-day workshop in Kerikeri on Wednesday 3 December to share tools and knowledge for teaching climate change with Te Taitokerau educators.
+Northland Regional Council’s Climate Action, Education (Enviroschools), and Te Tiriti Partnerships teams joined forces for a one-day workshop in Kerikeri on Wednesday 3 December to share tools and knowledge for teaching climate change with Te Taitokerau educators.

-The workshop, Te Ao Hurihuri, brought together 30 educators from early childhood centres, primary and secondary schools, and educators from organisations ranging from EcoSolutions to Mountains to Sea and Garden to Table.
+The workshop, Te Ao Hurihuri, brought together 30 kaiako from Enviroschools from all sectors – early childhood centres, primary and secondary schools – as well as educators from organisations ranging from EcoSolutions to Mountains to Sea and Garden to Table.

 Participants learned about what climate change is and its impacts, experienced a groundbreaking virtual reality environmental teaching programme, and participated in focused breakout sessions.

-These sessions included matauranga Māori, the Climate Change Learning Programme, Climate Club’s Ripple workshop, and the ‘Serious Games’ NIWA has developed to gamify learning about climate change and natural hazards.
+These sessions included matauranga Māori, the Climate Change Learning Programme, Climate Club’s Ripple workshop, and the ‘Serious Games’ Earth Sciences NZ has developed to gamify learning about climate change and natural hazards.

 Participants loved the learning and the opportunity to network and exchange ideas with colleagues from across Te Taitokerau.